WahyuHidayattz/w-sql-browser/README.md

 # W-Sql Browser

-W-sql Browser (Wahyu SQL Broser) is a web based tools can be used to fetch data from Mysql Server. the main feature of W-sql is light, searchable data, exportable data in CSV format, and organize data export by clients IP address.
+W-sql Browser (Wahyu SQL Browser) is a web based tools can be used to fetch data from Mysql Server. the main feature of W-sql is light, searchable data, exportable data in CSV format, and organize data export by clients IP address.

 ### Main Feature :
 - Searchable Data